Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 1. Install `prisma-multi-tenant` locally in your app _(in order to use the library)_
 2. Prompt for the management datasource (provider and url)
 3. Update the Prisma Schema for multi-tenancy
-4. Generate Photon (for tenants & management)
+4. Generate Prisma Clients (for tenants & management)
 5. Set up the management datasource
 6. Create first tenant based on your initial schema
 7. Create an example script (`multi-tenancy-example.js`)